Can You Recycle Electric Toothbrushes?

 Adopting these products reduces waste and promotes a greener lifestyle.

-🦷 Beyond the Bristles: Innovative Techniques for Cleaning Teeth Without Brushing
+🦷 Beyond the Bristles: Creative Ways on How to Clean Teeth Without Brushing

 Currently, composting electric toothbrush heads is not a viable option.